Understanding USDA Hardiness Zones and Canadian Planting Zones

 What Are Planting Zones?

-Not every plant or flower grows and thrives in every climate.
-When choosing perennial plants for your garden, it’s important to select varieties that can survive and thrive year-round in your area, especially in regions where extreme winter temperatures are normal.
-Planting zones define, generally, which plants can survive winter in your area, and the zones are typically listed in plant growing guides for reference.
+Obviously, not every perennial, shrub, or tree grows and thrives in every climate.
+When choosing plants for your garden, it’s important to select varieties that can survive and thrive year-round in your area, especially in regions where extreme winter temperatures are normal.
+The plant must tolerate year-round conditions, such as the lowest and highest temperatures and the amount of rainfall.

 The two most commonly referenced hardiness zone maps are those produced by the U.S. Department of Agriculture (USDA) and Natural Resources Canada (NRC).
 Different measures are used to create each country’s map, as explained below.